Back to the Feature: Classical 3D Features are (Almost) All You Need for 3D Anomaly Detection: Method Specific Implementation Details

 \subsection{HoG}

-The depth image is used as an input.
-To align with the feature map resolution, $8$ pixels per cell, and $1$ cell per block are used. $8$ bins are used to arrive at a $32$ dimensional representation.
+We use the depth image as input.
+To align with the feature map resolution, we use $8$ pixels per cell, and $1$ cell per block.
+We use $8$ bins to arrive at a $32$ dimensional representation.